-I’ve already read pretty much everything that’s available about you and all the interviews you gave to other magazines and blogs about your career and the moment you started Frank PR… so the first question I’ve got is: when did you exactly realise that you wanted to do this, on your own, with your co-founder?
+The first question is: when did you exactly realise that you wanted to do this, on your own, with your co-founder?

 That’s a good question.
 I think people who have an entrepreneurial spirit always know that one day they want to do something, but what often holds you back is that feeling of not being ready to do it and wanting to get more experience.
 And that was certainly the case with me: I was in a job, I was doing well, I was happy and I was progressing, and then Graham – who is the guy who I eventually set up Frank PR with had left, so I was working with him previously but wasn’t working with him at that moment in time.
 He approached me with the idea of setting up Frank, and I remember saying Graham “I love it, sounds brilliant, but I don’t think I’m ready”, and he said to me “You are ready… you’re never going to feel ready, so let’s just do it”.
 And, you know, I went through that process of thinking “what’s the worst that could happen?”
 Which may sound like a bit of a negative starting place for doing something and starting something off… but I’ve always been relatively cautious as a person.

 A great way of thinking.